zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/configuration.md

 ## ParsingConfig

-It is the configuration class in System.Linq.Dynamic.Core library and it provides the following settings.
+It is the configuration class in the System.Linq.Dynamic.Core library and it provides the following settings.

 ### AllowNewToEvaluateAnyType